timeplus-io/proton-grafana-source/README.md

 ## Getting Started

+### Use the pre-built Docker Compose
+The [docker-compose.yaml](docker-compose.yaml) in this folder ships a Grafana container, with the proton plugin pre-installed, as well as a data generator.

+You start it with `docker compose up` and go to http://localhost:3000 to add a new data source for Proton, using `proton` as the hostname.
+Then create a new dashboard by copying the content of [carsharing_grafana_dashboard.json](carsharing_grafana_dashboard.json) in the dashboard JSON model.

+### Use your own Grafana deployment

 Before the plugin is approved by Grafana, you need to set your Grafana running in development mode via changing /usr/local/etc/grafana/grafana.ini, setting `app_mode = development`

 In the navigation menu, choose Connections -> Add new connection.